-We find that a 1°C reduction in temperature over 22 days lead to an absolute increase by 1 percentage point in the total amount of confirmed COVID-19 cases [0.7 – 1.3].
-This estimate confirms the hypothesis that the virus is weather sensitive, and therefore that the end of the summer seasons in both Hemispheres could witness significant increases in severe cases.
+We find that a 1°C reduction in temperature over 22 days leads to an increase in the daily growth rate of confirmed COVID-19 cases by 1 percentage point [0.7 – 1.3].
+Given this estimate, we fail to reject the hypothesis that the virus is insensitive to weather, and therefore postulate that the end of the summer season in both Hemispheres could alter the susceptibility of the population to new infections and hence many ountries could witness significant increases in confirmed cases.
 These findings cannot be easily interpreted the other way around – heat as an attenuating factor – because we already know that the virus is capable of spreading quickly in warm regions.

-This information could be essential in the fight against the pandemic, for health experts to predict peaks in demand for healthcare during the pandemic, to make long term projections about its diffusion and risks of flare up, or to identify the regions and populations that are most at risk.
-In contrast, we caution in the strongest possible terms against any de-prioritisation of strong public health responses in epidemics in warming climates in light of these results.
+This information could be essential in the fight against the pandemic.
+Health experts should consider the influence of weather conditions in their COVID-19 related projections.
+We caution in the strongest possible terms against any de-prioritisation of strong public health responses in epidemics in warming climates in light of these results.
 People have no reason to feel protected against the virus during hot days.
 What happens is that they may be even more vulnerable during cold days.

 Using georeferenced data

-We link the open access real-time epidemiological data from Xu et al. (2020) (see Figure 1) to meteorological data from the 5th generation of European Centre for Medium-Range Weather Forecasts atmospheric reanalyses of the global climate (ECMWF-ERA5).
+We link the real-time geo-referenced epidemiological data from Xu et al. (2020) (see Figure 1) to meteorological data from the 5th generation of European Centre for Medium-Range Weather Forecasts atmospheric reanalyses of the global climate (ECMWF-ERA5).

 In their own words, Xu et al. (2020) “have built a centralised repository of individual-level information on patients with laboratory-confirmed COVID-19”.
 It constitutes a rigorous, multinational effort to improve statistics on COVID-19.
 The data includes data from 6th January onwards and is updated on a regular basis.
 It provides information on the longitude and the latitude with the highest resolution available of confirmed COVID-19 cases globally.
 We use this information to track the progression of severe, confirmed COVID-19 cases in 2775 areas spanning 99 countries.
-The main advantage of the data from Xu et al. (2020) is its granularity: it allows us to produce analyses at an area level rather than at a country level.
-The main drawback of using this data is that it does not cover all COVID-19 cases but only a sample for the covered areas.
-Also, it can take several days for all the data from all the areas to be updated.
+The main advantage of the data from Xu et al. (2020) is its granularity: it allows us to produce analyses at sub-national level rather than at a country level, allowing us to introduce the strict controls discussed below in our statistical analysis.
+The main drawback of using this data is that it does not cover all COVID-19 cases but only a sample for the covered areas and the considerable data-update lag of several days.
 The March 29th version has much fewer cases after March 23rd (see below).
 The data includes 112,970 individual cases compared to a total 338,298 of confirmed COVID-19 until March 23rd.